St Cuthbert's Cave: Doddington cave

-The first cave, in sandstone, is situated near Doddington in Northumberland.
+The first cave, in sandstone, is near Doddington in Northumberland.
 It is a very small cave, which seems to have been artificially enlarged, but there is a tiny natural elliptic tube at the back.
 Neolithic cup and ring markings, now no longer visible, were sketched there by George Tate in 1865 who wrote that, "On the scalp of the rock where it dips into the hill, four figures are traceable; but from being very much defaced, it is difficult to make out these forms, even when viewed under a favourable light."

 Recent excavations, revealing extensive cup and ring markings, have been conducted at nearby Dod Law.

+The cave's WGS84 coordinates are: 55.572709°N 1.995802°W.

 Holburn cave

-The second cave, also of sandstone, is situated in the Kyloe Hills near Holburn, between Belford and Lowick.
-The woodlands and cave are the property of the National Trust.
+The second cave, also of sandstone, is in the Kyloe Hills near Holburn, between Belford and Lowick.
+The woodlands and cave have been the property of the National Trust since 1981.
 The cave is formed of overhanging rock, sufficiently large to provide shelter for a small group, with a width of 24m and height of 3m.
 The back wall is 7m from the face and there is a natural rock pillar in the middle of the cave.

+The cave's WGS84 coordinates are: 55.610819°N 1.907852°W.